BHFock/git-cl/docs/design-notes.md

 ```

-Storing `cl.json` in `.git/` allows moving the repository locally while keeping changelists intact, because file paths in `cl.json` are stored relative to the repository root. `git cl st` displays paths relative to the current working directory.
+Storing `cl.json` in `.git/` allows moving the repository locally whilst keeping changelists intact, because file paths in `cl.json` are stored relative to the repository root. `git cl st` displays paths relative to the current working directory.
 The details of how these paths are transformed for display or Git operations are described in the [Path Resolution Algorithm](#path-resolution-algorithm) section.

-`.git/cl.json`is not part of the Git history.
+`.git/cl.json` is not part of the Git history.
 This keeps changelists as a "pre-staging" layer separate from Git's version control.

 Stash metadata is stored in `.git/cl-stashes.json`.
 This keeps the stashes separate from the changelist files and allowed an implementation of the more advanced `git cl stash` and `git cl unstash` without impacting the implementation of the basic functions.

 #### Code Structure

-The code is organized in a single file for simple installation.
-Code navigation is facilitated by clear section headers that group related functionality
+The code is organised in a single file for simple installation.
+Code navigation is facilitated by clear section headers that group related functionality.

 ##### [# INTERNAL UTILITIES](https://github.com/BHFock/git-cl/blob/0.3.4/git-cl#L90)

-Utility functions needed to keep the [CLI functions](https://github.com/BHFock/git-cl/blob/main/docs/design-notes.md#-cli-commands) at reasonable length use the name convention `clutil_function_name` and are stored together at the begin of the script in the `INTERNAL UTILITIES` section.
+Utility functions needed to keep the [CLI functions](https://github.com/BHFock/git-cl/blob/main/docs/design-notes.md#-cli-commands) at reasonable length use the name convention `clutil_function_name` and are stored together at the beginning of the script in the `INTERNAL UTILITIES` section.

 ##### [# BRANCH WORKFLOW UTILITIES](https://github.com/BHFock/git-cl/blob/0.3.4/git-cl#L2048)